 - The item or collection is duplicated elsewhere in the WLA collections.

-- The item or collections is too costly to store, display, or maintain.
+- The item or collection is too costly to store, display, or maintain.

-- The item or collection no long fits with the WLA collection policy.
+- The item or collection no longer fits within the WLA collection policy.

 Collection and Acquisition Policy last updated August 2014.